ammilam/mac-intro/README.md

 ## Before You Begin
 In order to install get going with this example implementation, you must have access to a GCP Project, and either [Cloud Shell](https://cloud.google.com/shell) or [CloudSDK](https://cloud.google.com/sdk/docs/quickstart)

-- This requires that you a google cloud project to work with.
-Google offers a free tier of GCP (one per each Gmail account) that equates to $300 of free resources -> [link to sign up for gcp trial](https://cloud.google.com/free)
+- This requires that you have a google cloud project to work with.
+Google offers a free tier of GCP (one per each Gmail account) that equates to $300 of free resources.
+Signing up for this will require a credit/debit card for account creation and managment purposes, but know this will never charge your card.
+Any trial started is automatically deactivated when you run out of the $300 free credit -> [link to sign up for gcp trial](https://cloud.google.com/free)

-- Since this uses GCP as the cloud provider, you must have Google CloudSDK installed -> [quickstart link](https://cloud.google.com/sdk/docs/quickstart)
+- Since this uses GCP as the cloud provider, you must use [Cloud Shell](https://cloud.google.com/shell/docs) to run these commands (reccomended), or have Google CloudSDK installed locally -> [quickstart link](https://cloud.google.com/sdk/docs/quickstart)

+Note: I recommend running this through Cloud Shell from within GCP as mentioned above.
+If you absolutely must run this locally, you must have [helm](https://helm.sh/docs/intro/install/) and [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) installed and access to a linux os/subsystem.

 ## Getting Started
 ### Setting Up GKE / Gitlab / Flux / Helm Operator